Who We Are

 - We partnered with the Consumer Federation of America to research the impact of Auto Title/Registration Loans on Arizona borrowers.

-The Southwest Center for Economic Integrity was recently recognized for our transparency with a 2018 Gold Seal on our GuideStar Nonprofit Profile.
+The Southwest Center for Economic Integrity is recognized for our transparency with a 2019 Gold Seal on our GuideStar Nonprofit Profile.